-The Heart of Spiritual Direction
+The Heart of Spiritual Tending

 Spiritual direction is a space of deep listening, a relationship where one person (the spiritual companion) holds space for another (the seeker, guest, directee, or explorer) to attend to their understanding of the sacred—whether that be God(s), divine love, the 'most important,' the universe, or ‘the interconnectedness that calls us to our better selves.’
 Some describe it as soul friendship, a place for discernment, or a spiritual practice in itself.
 It is a garden tended by two, where the soul blossoms, or a still pool where the reflection of the divine is sought.

 Like any relationship, the seeker’s connection to the sacred shifts over time.
 There are seasons of intimacy and distance, certainty and doubt, joy and longing.
-A spiritual companion does not take the role of teacher or authority but serves as a witness, a mirror, and a gentle guide, helping the seeker notice how the sacred is moving in their life.
+A spiritual companion does not take the role of teacher or authority but serves as a witness, a mirror, and a gentle guide, helping the explorer notice how the sacred is moving in their life.

 The Many Roots of Spiritual Direction Work